kaustavha/luvit-docs/doc/api/process.markdown

 Note that `uncaughtException` is a very crude mechanism for exception handling.

-Do *not* use it as the Node.js equivalent of `On Error Resume Next`.
-An unhandled exception means your application - and by extension Node.js itself - is in an undefined state.
+Do *not* use it as the luvit equivalent of `On Error Resume Next`.
+An unhandled exception means your application - and by extension luvit itself - is in an undefined state.
 Blindly resuming means *anything* could happen.

 Think of resuming as pulling the power cord when you are upgrading your system.